Skip to content

 • Decrease when — You want the swarm to focus on fewer hot targets even though many SwarmTargets exist in the scene.

 • Technical effect — Sizes the per-slot snapshot, surface-flow goal-field, and per-agent target-index buffers.
-Active-set selection ranks all registered targets by squared distance to the swarm centroid each FixedUpdate and writes the top N into the active slots.
+Active-set selection runs each FixedUpdate: registered targets are ranked by squared distance to the swarm centroid, but active targets receive a multiplicative score bonus (controlled by Active Swap Distance Factor) that makes it harder for nearby non-active targets to displace them.

 Initialize On Awake